srl-labs/srl-elk-lab/README.md

 3. For the fast and convenient start of demo, dashboard and discover search configuration [objects](./elk/kibana/kibana-dashboard.ndjson) are provided as part of the lab.

-In order to have dashboard in Kibana necessary objects should be imported to avoid manual import.
+Run `add-saved-objects.sh` in order to avoid manual import and creation.

 ```sh
 ./add-saved-objects.sh